Florida Undergraduate Research Conference

 Submissions to Florida Undergraduate Research Journal will undergo a tiered review process.

-If the submission is appropriate for disciplinary peer review, the Executive Editor and Student Editorial Board, in conjunction with the FURA Board, will identify a reviewer known for their commitment to high-quality student research.
+If the submission is appropriate for disciplinary review, the Executive Editor and Editorial Board, in conjunction with the FURA Board, will identify a reviewer known for their commitment to high-quality student research.
 The reviewer will provide disciplinary-specific comments along side the Editorial Board's comments to maximize feedback to the student-author in a clear and supportive fashion.

 Accepted Articles